BastianTeufel-GTR/toml-fp-delphi/README.md

 ### Requirements
 - Free Pascal Compiler 3.2.2 or later
-- Lazarus IDE 3.6 (optional, for development)
+- Lazarus IDE 3.6 (for running tests)

 ### Steps
 1. Clone the repository: